nwcourses/nwcourses.github.io/COM620/week1.md

 a look at the `npm` package management tool and how it can make installing third-party dependencies easier.

+## Why?

+This topic is necessary to understand contemporary JavaScript development practice.

 ## Introduction - Why are modules needed?

 You have already done some JavaScript, in Developing for the Internet (where